k0sproject/k0s/inttest/README.md

 # Integration tests a.k.a e2e testing

-This folder is the root of mke integration tests.
-These tests are such that run the actual mke clusters, currently using [footloose](https://github.com/weaveworks/footloose) as the target environment.
+This folder is the root of k0s integration tests.
+These tests are such that run the actual k0s clusters, currently using [footloose](https://github.com/weaveworks/footloose) as the target environment.

 ## Running the tests